 SOC Code: 29-2061.00

-The Eastern Suffolk School of Practical Nursing, sponsored by Eastern Suffolk BOCES, is located at Brookhaven Technical Center in Bellport and the Adult Education Center in Brentwood.
+The Eastern Suffolk School of Practical Nursing, sponsored by Eastern Suffolk BOCES, is located at the Bixhorn Technical Center in Bellport and the Adult Education Center in Brentwood.

 A Licensed Practical Nurse performs tasks and responsibilities that include administering medication and treatment within the framework of case findings, health teaching, health counseling and provision and restorative care under the direction of a physician, dentist or registered nurse.